puppetlabs/puppetlabs-firewall/README.markdown

   If you set both `accept` and `jump` parameters, you will get an error, because only one of the options should be set.
 Requires the `iptables` feature.

+* `kernel_timezone`: Use the kernel timezone instead of UTC to determine whether a packet meets the time regulations.

 * `limit`: Rate limiting value for matched packets.
 The format is: 'rate/[/second/|/minute|/hour|/day]'.
 Example values are: '50/sec', '40/min', '30/hour', '10/day'.
 Requires the  `rate_limiting` feature.

 * `line`: Read-only property for caching the rule line.